A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024: Abstract

 \section{Abstract}

-We report about the algorithm, implementation and results submitted to the Integrated Healthcare Timetabling Competition 2024 by Team Twente, which scored third in the competition.
-Our approach combines mixed-integer programming, constraint programming and simulated annealing in a 3-phase solution approach based on decomposition into subproblems.
-Next to describing our approach and describing our design decisions, we share our insights and, for the first time, lower bounds on the optimal solution values for the benchmark instances.
-We finally highlight open problems for which we think that addressing them could improve our approach even further.
+In this work, we present the solution approach for the Integrated Healthcare Timetabling Competition 2024 submitted by Team Twente, which ultimately ranked third among the finalists.
+Our approach combines mixed-integer programming, constraint programming, and simulated annealing in a 3-phase solution approach based on decomposition into subproblems.
+In addition to describing our approach and design decisions, we share our insights and, for the first time, lower bounds on the optimal solution values for the benchmark instances.
+We analyze the results based on solution quality for the competition and an extended runtime Additionally, we investigate the different soft constraints and specific parts of the algorithm.
+Finally, we highlight open problems and future research directions for further improving the approach.